Croatia set to enter euro, borderless Europe club

 "The euro certainly brings (economic) stability and safety," Ana Sabic of the Croatian National Bank (HNB) told AFP.

-Experts say adoption of the euro will lower borrowing conditions amid economic hardship.
+Experts say the adoption of the euro will lower borrowing conditions amid economic hardship.

 Croatia's inflation rate reached 13.5 percent in November compared to 10 percent in the eurozone.

-Analysts say eastern EU members with currencies outside of the eurozone, such as Poland or Hungary, have been even more vulnerable to surging inflation.
+Analysts stress that eastern EU members with currencies outside of the eurozone, such as Poland or Hungary, have been even more vulnerable to surging inflation.

 - Borders gone -